What is corporate social responsibility?

 Corporations can demonstrate environmental leadership in several ways.
 For example, they can:

-- Put forth efforts to reduce their carbon emissions
+- Reduce their carbon emissions

-- Recycle their products
+- Incentivize the recycling of their products

 - Give back to environmental causes